We're sharing our methodology because we want to help usher in a collective world where hiring is more ethical and efficient.

 Basic personal information such as name, age, race and gender can trigger a reviewer’s unconscious bias.
-As you don’t need this information to assess whether a candidate is great for the job, we remove it up front.
+We remove these signifiers so you're only assessing whether a candidate is the best fit for the job by their answers.

 As humans, we often look for information that confirms our existing beliefs, this is known as confirmation bias.